Pros and Cons of Secured Credit Cards

 Is a Secured Credit Card Right For You?

 One of the toughest times to get a credit card is when you have bad credit or no credit at all.
-The trouble is, you often need a credit card to start building a good credit history.
+The trouble is, you often need a credit card to start building a good credit history, but you also need good credit history to get approved for many credit cards.
 If you can't get approved for a traditional credit card, a secured credit card is an alternative you should consider.

 What's a Secured Credit Card?